 Cigarette smokers have eight times the risk from radon as non-smokers.
 Therefore, cigarette smokers in particular, should keep their exposure to radon as low as possible.
 If the home was tested in an infrequently used basement, it may have measured a radon level that is higher than the actual level you are exposed to, spending most of your time upstairs.
 People with young children should be more concerned with the possible consequences of radon exposure 20 years from now than someone in their late sixties or seventies.
 Families with a hereditary predisposition of cancer should be more concerned about radon exposure than families who don’t have any history of cancer.

 Although no level of radon in water or air is considered absolutely safe, the USEPA action level for radon is 4.0 picocuries per liter of AIR (pCi/L). (pCi/l= picocuries per liter, the most common method of reporting radon levels.

 The risk of developing lung cancer at 4.0 pCi/L in AIR is estimated at about 7 lung cancer deaths per 1000 persons, which is why the USEPA and IEMA recommend reducing your radon level if the concentration is 4.0 pCi/L or more.
 For more information on radon see the link at https://gov/private/wells/radon.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Hudson (Rte.
-62) and Middleton, MA.
-See our written and published articles about common regional water contaminants in Water Technology Magazine by going to our website, https://publications.
-You can reach us by email at email@example.com or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Stow and Middleton, MA.
+See our published articles in Water Technology Magazines at https://publications.
+Reach us at email@example.com or 800-539-1100.